SteamAutoCracks/SteamAutoCrack.github.io/docs/UserManual.md

 * Use [SteamAPICheckBypass](https://github.com/oureveryday/Steam-API-Check-Bypass) to bypass steam_api(64).dll and exe integrity check.
 * Disabled: Disable Apply SteamAPICheckBypass.
 * SteamAPICheckBypass DLL: DLL Name for DLL hijacking to game executable.
-* Enable All Time: Intercept All steam_api(64).dll read request and all game exe read request.
+* Enable All Time: Intercept All steam_api(64).dll read requests and all game exe read requests.
-* Enable Only Nth Time: Intercept steam_api(64).dll read request only on Nth time and all game exe read request.
+* Enable Only Nth Time: Intercept steam_api(64).dll read request only on Nth time and all game exe read requests.
-* Enable Only Not Nth Time: Intercept steam_api(64).dll read request only not on Nth time and all game exe read request.
+* Enable Only Not Nth Time: Intercept steam_api(64).dll read request only not on Nth time and all game exe read requests.
-* `Enable Only Nth Time` and `Enable Only Not Nth Time` is useful for custom requirements.
+* `Enable Only Nth Time` and `Enable Only Not Nth Time` are useful for custom requirements.
-* SteamAPICheckBypass won't intercept `LoadLirary` now.
+* SteamAPICheckBypass won't intercept `LoadLibrary` now.

 ***

 ## 4. Apply Goldberg Steam Emulator

-* Require Select steam_api(64).dll File or Folder as input path.
+* Requires selecting steam_api(64).dll File or Folder as input path.

 ### Use Custom Save Location